Blessing336/WakaMart_Supply_Chain_Shrinkage_Analysis/README.md

 # Business Objectives

-The overall objective of this project is to **identify, quantify, and reduce product shrinkage** across WakaMart’s supply chain, using insights to support the Operations Team in implementing high-impact, evidence-based improvements in distribution and inventory control.
+The overall objective of this project is to **identify, quantify, and find ways to reduce product shrinkage** across WakaMart’s supply chain.

-To achieve this, three Key Business Questions were explored and their sub-components:
+To achieve this, three Key Business Questions were explored:

 **1. Which Products Are Most Responsible for Shrinkage, and How Much Money Are We Losing?**

-* 1.1: Which products experienced the highest total units lost across all shipments?
+* 1.1: Which products experienced the highest total units lost across all shipments in 8 months?

 * 1.2: What is the cumulative financial loss per product over the last 8 months?

-* 1.3: Which products are generating negative margins due to shrinkage, losing more than they earn?
+* 1.3: Which products are generating negative margins (losing more than they earn) due to shrinkage?

 **2. Which Locations Are Losing the Most Inventory, and Is It a Regional Pattern?**